danielgtaylor/huma/README.md

 ## Operations

 Operations perform an action on a resource using an HTTP method verb.
-Every operation must have at least one response described.
 The following verbs are available:

 - Head
 - List (alias for Get)